Bruneau Episcopal Church

 The Bruneau Episcopal Church is a historic church located off State Highway 51 on the south side of Bruneau in Owyhee County, Idaho.

 It is a shiplap-sided frame building with an outset gable-roofed porch/belfry.
 It was designed by Tourtellotte & Hummel.
 Gothic-style is alluded to by lancet-type windows.

+The church was built in approximately 1912 at the impetus of the area's women who raised the funds for its construction.